choppedcode/php2scala/README.markdown

 ## Generate the php-scala.jar

+Copy Caucho's Quercus source code in the directory quercus/src.

 Run
 ```
 export SCALA_HOME='...'
-ant -Dquercus.src='...' -Dlib='...'
+ant -Dlib='...'
 ```

 where:
 * SCALA_HOME is the home directory of your Scala installation.
 For example for Scala installed on OSX with brew, this is '/usr/local/opt/scala/libexec'
-* quercus.src is the directory containing the Quercus source (latest version can be downloaded from http://quercus.caucho.com/)
-* lib is the destination directory where the php-scala.jar will be generated but also the directory containing the required libraries quercus.jar and javaee-16.jar
+* lib is the directory containing the required libraries quercus.jar and javaee-16.jar

 # Notes
 Below is a description of the some of the more interesting transformations that are performed in the conversion from PHP to Scala.